SeaDve/seadve.github.io/content/blog/10-kooha-2-3/index.md

 ### More Informative Notifications

-Recording done notifications now show the duration and size of the recorded video.
+Record-done notifications now show the duration and size of the recorded video.
+This is inspired by GNOME Shell screencast notifications.

+![Notification Screenshot](notification.png)

 Moreover, the notification actions now work even when the application is closed.

-![Notification Screenshot](notification.png)

 ### Other Changes